balancer/docs-v3/docs/concepts/router/overview.md

     bytes memory userData
 ) external payable returns (uint256 amountOut);
 ```

-This remove liquidity operation removes liquidity from a pool by getting atleast `minAmountOut` of a single token out.
-An exact `exactBptAmountIn` of pool token is burned.
+Remove liquidity from the pool in a single token specifying `exactBptAmountIn` and `minAmountOut`.
+This function causes price impact.
+The pool's `swapFeePercentage` will be charged on the non-proportional exit amount.

 | Name               | Type          | Description   |
 | -------------      | ------------- | ------------  |